On the long list of content categories, video can have the steepest price of entry by far.

 - Sennheiser E835 Microphone, and Shure USB Microphone Adapter and Microphone Stand

-Obviously the video files you're creating need to be stored somewhere.
-Usually inexpensive cameras will have slots for standard or micro SD cards.
-These cards have two features you really need to pay attention to: capacity, and write speed.
 For simple 1920x1080 24fps footage, basic SD cards will work okay.
-But the second you start recording in 4k, or at higher frame rates, your files can get really big, really fast, and the amount of data you're sending to the storage requires faster write speed.
+But the second you start recording in 4K, or at higher frame rates, your files can get really big really fast, and the amount of data you're sending to the storage requires a faster write speed.

 Once you're done recording for the day, make sure to backup your footage to an external hard drive or two—you'll need these larger, final storage formats in order to eventually delete footage from your SD cards.
 Storage we've used includes: